pbradshawusc/treasureHunters/GameDesignDoc.md

 # Game Design Document: Treasure Hunters!

+##Moving Objects:
-##Moving Objects _(All moving objects aside from Arrows will have 2 or 3 step animations along with movement)_:
+_(All moving objects aside from Arrows will have 2 or 3 step animations along with movement)_

   1. Treasure Hunter (player)
-    - Movement: Horizontal and vertical, but only one at a time on arrow key presses
+    - Movement: Horizontal and vertical on arrow key presses
     - Generation: Bottom of the screen in the same place every time the user loses a life or enters a temple
     - Sprites:
     - ![Treasure Hunter Still](./Images/Treasure Hunter Still.gif)